kerstentw/influx_admin_scripts/README.md

+# InfluxDB Administration Scripts

+This is a collection of administration scripts that will allow for the automated administration and creation of continuous queries, s3 backups, query dumps to files, etc. for an influx instance.
+The scripts currently assume a non-authenticated influx instance and should be used 'as is' in a testing environment.

-# InfluxDB S3 Backup Scripts
+## InfluxDB S3 Backup Scripts

 *For Unix Based Systems Only*